It’s not as hard to get started wholesaling as many soapmakers think!

 If you are still considering if you should wholesale, let me help you answer that with this article about why you should wholesale your handmade soap and skincare.

 Do you have your wholesale program nailed out?
-Is there a part you are struggling on?
+Is there a part you are struggling with?
 Give me the lowdown in the comments below.

 And if you think this might help someone, please share it!